-Can Propane-LPG Tanks (Gas Cylinders) Explode - Propane-LPG Tank Explosion - LPG Explosion
+Can Propane-LPG Tanks (Gas Cylinders) Explode - Propane-LPG Gas Tank Explosion - LPG Explosion

-Propane-LPG tank explosions (gas cylinder explosions) do not happen with any frequency.
-An Propane-LPG tank explosion is actually quite rare.
+However, that is a very unlikely and uncommon scenario.
+Propane-LPG gas tank explosions (gas cylinder explosions) do not happen with any frequency.
+An Propane-LPG gas tank explosion is actually quite rare.
 Propane tanks-LPG gas cylinders can explode but not easily or often.
-Even trying to cause a Propane-LPG tank explosion intentionally is very challenging.
+Even trying to cause a Propane-LPG gas tank explosion intentionally is very challenging.

 Now, you may be thinking that I am only saying this because I work for an LPG company.

 How can what I say be true when you see reports of “Propane-LPG tank explosion” in the news with some frequency?

 The issue lies with the erroneous reporting of the LPG explosion facts…

 Propane-LPG Gas Tank Explosion vs LPG Explosion - Can Propane Tanks Explode

 A BLEVE - Boiling Liquid Expanding Vapour Explosion – which is an LPG gas tank explosion, can occur if it heats up and the pressure builds at a rate that overcomes the pressure relief valve.